 1. Hire Employees Directly

-Hiring a local employee directly can ensure the candidate is a good cultural and skill fit.
-This is also the cheaper option.
+As previously mentioned, an employee local to the area will know the market better, be fluent in the language and have access to local resources.
+Hiring a local employee directly can ensure the candidate has a good cultural and skill fit.
 Although hiring an employee directly is achievable, a business will need to create a local entity to do so legally and compliantly.
-Each country has its own unique rules, laws, and regulations, affecting your ability to do business and employ its citizens.
+Each country has its own unique rules, laws, and regulations, which affect your ability to do business and employ its citizens.

 2. Find a Local Agency

 Using a local agency to hire employees offers its own advantages.
 As the recruitment agency will be local, they will speak the local language and understand the job market better.